 Opportunities are made available for academic personnel to gain research experience in an industrial setting.
 Industrial partners can help frame the research and refine the projects for relevancy.
-The proposal must include the research and education plans, industry-university collaboration plan, and facilities and resources that will be available to support the research during the visit.
-Students must provide a resumé showing their special qualifications, and a statement of planned interactions with the academic adviser and industrial mentor.
-Postdoctoral fellows must include a resumé, a professional goal statement, and a statement of planned interaction with the academic adviser and industrial mentor.
-Proposals must contain a supporting letter from the industrial mentor for students or postdoctoral fellows.
+The request for supplemental funding must include the research and education plans, industry-university collaboration plan, and facilities and resources that will be available to support the research during the visit.
+Students must provide a résumé showing their special qualifications, and a statement of planned interactions with the academic advisor and industrial mentor.
+Postdoctoral fellows must include a résumé, a professional goal statement, and a statement of planned interaction with the academic advisor and industrial mentor.
+Supplemental funding requests must contain a supporting letter from the industrial mentor for students or postdoctoral fellows.
 The following Faculty and Students in Industry opportunities may be considered: